 Factors Contributing to the Transformation of Separate Property

 In some cases, separate property can transform into marital property during the course of a marriage.
-This transformation typically occurs due to commingling of assets, transmutation through title change, or the appreciation of separate property during the marriage.
-Understanding these factors can help couples protect their separate property and ensure a fair division of assets in the event of a divorce.
+This transformation typically occurs due to the commingling of assets, transmutation through title change, or the appreciation of separate property during the marriage.
+These factors can help couples protect their separate property and ensure a fair division of assets in the event of a divorce.

 Commingling of Assets